Norwich DNA health tests

 In September 2018, Finnish researchers published a

-paper reporting on a mutation in the INPP5E
+paper reporting on a variant in the INPP5E

 gene that causes kidney failure and death in Norwich